.png)

-Riverview School District-407
+Riverview School District

-On February 10, 2026, the Riverview community will consider three school funding measures.
+On February 10, the Riverview School District community will consider three school funding measures.
 Each measure focuses on a different part of our schools, such as classroom staffing and programs, building maintenance and technology, and major construction projects.
 Together, these measures will ensure Riverview students have access to the programs, teachers, and learning spaces that will prepare them for life after high school.

 The ballot includes two four-year levy renewals, originally approved by voters in 2022 and set to expire in 2026, and a capital bond to replace aging facilities and improve safety across the district.